speedie1337/spmenu/README.md

 This build of spmenu has some features written for this build.
 Of course if you want, this is free software so you can use it in your own build.

-- Proper configuration file support
+- Proper configuration file, including keybinds.
 - dwm-like key/mouse bind array (See keybinds.h and mouse.h)
 - Vim-like modes, including indicator.
 - The ability to move around items with keybinds.